FloorD/wordcamp/talk.md

 #####All in the termina-NATIVE app

 Phew!
 I was about to say terminal there...
 Need to keep in mind that I want to work towards something that's intuitive for content creators, especially the ones who are not necessarily tech savvy.

+#####Notifications?

+Tech jargon: non-developers don't understand branches, forks, commits, rebasing, cloning, etc.. and they don't care to learn.
+GitHub is moving Git functionality into the browser.
+GitHub diffs (changes in a file) are designed for code: line-by-line diffs instead of words, sentences, and paragraphs.
+But a little bird told me that this is changing.

 ####So...
 What's out there?